-The CalTrust Seawall Mitigation account in the amount of \$2,513,926 is restricted for use in acquiring beachfront/dune property for recreational use in the southern Monterey Bay area.
+The CalTrust Seawall Mitigation account in the amount of \$2,528,829 is restricted for use in acquiring beachfront/dune property for recreational use in the southern Monterey Bay area.
 The District in coordination with the California Coastal Commission, sought authorization to carry these funds for a yet to be determined period, in anticipation that a qualifying property may be identified.
 At the March 3, 2021 Board meeting, the Board authorized donation of these funds to MPRPD, to be held for purchase of a qualifying property.

-At the April 7, 2021 monthly Board meeting, the District established a General Fund (Unassigned) Reserve Policy for these funds to ensure that the District has adequate cash flow funds available to cover operating costs for a 12-month period, payment for pending land acquisitions and a contingency for emergencies and replacement needs.
+At the April 7, 2021 monthly Board meeting, the District revised the General Fund (Unassigned) Reserve Policy for these funds to ensure that the District has adequate cash flow funds available to cover operating costs for a 12-month period, payment for pending land acquisitions and a contingency for emergencies and replacement needs.
 Because the District receives only three property tax installments throughout the fiscal year, the first receipt being in December, it must keep a minimum 6-months of operating costs on hand, to cover operating costs until receipt of the next revenues.

-As of this report which covers the period July 1, 2021 through January 31, 2022 the current (unassigned) fund balance target reserve levels from the June 30, 2021 audited financial statement unreserved fund balance of \$17,270,089 are:
+As of this report which covers the period July 1, 2022 through December 31, 2022 the current (unassigned) fund balance target reserve levels from the June 30, 2022 audited financial statement unreserved fund balance of \$20,139,836 are: